THIRD GRADE

 Grade 3 Spanish

 In Grade 3 Spanish, using comprehensible input, present in both TPR/TPRS (Total Physical Response/Storytelling), students practice more complex spoken responses and acquire expanded vocabulary through reading, character creation and storytelling.
 Spanish learning at this level consists of increased reading practice in Spanish with the addition of reading their first Spanish novel.
 Instruction leads students through a guided reading of the book “Edi el Elefante.”
 Students also continue to practice simple writing in Spanish.
 Reading comprehension is assessed through both verbal and written responses to comprehension questions.
-Third graders attend Spanish three times during each eight-day cycle rotation.
+Grade 3 Students attend Spanish four times during each eight-day cycle rotation.

 Grade 3 Mandarin

-In Grade 3 Mandarin, students develop a foundation in the essentials of the Mandarin language.
-This embodies tones, pinyin, and stroke order of Chinese characters.
+In Grade 3 Mandarin, students continue to develop a foundation in the essentials of the Mandarin language.
+This embodies tones, Pinyin, and stroke order of Chinese characters.
 Units of study focus on listening and responding to the questions in short simple sentences.
 As students progress through this level, they gradually increase their ability to comprehend and speak using common courtesy expressions, target vocabulary, and simple sentences.
-At the end of third grade, students are able to ask and answer simple questions in complete sentences.
+At the end of Grade 3, students are able to ask and answer simple questions in complete sentences.
 Students also explore cultural topics and gain an understanding of the pictographic evolution of Chinese characters.
-Third graders attend Mandarin three times during each eight-day cycle rotation.
+Grade 3 students attend Mandarin four times during each eight-day cycle rotation.

 Approaches to Teaching and Learning in Spanish and Mandarin